Sports Betting Coming to a State Near You! Will Problem Gambling Follow?

 Both DFS and sports betting present new challenges to those working to prevent and treat problem gambling.
 Soon, these gambling activities will be a just a phone app away, not requiring a trip to the casino or a stop at a gas station for lottery tickets.
 This expands the number of people likely to gamble.
 Another concern is the ease of access these forms of gambling create for children and those at risk of compulsive gambling.
 Casinos are able to regulate entry by minors and by those who have voluntarily agreed to exclusion, typically after dire consequences of compulsive gambling.
 And they routinely monitor the playing floor to identify those who may be struggling.
 Monitoring activity online is much more difficult for states and will likely be less effective in deterring problem gamblers and children.

 Although revenue is generated from gambling and is often used for specific public good, like education, states must recognize another reality—problem gambling creates risks to both individuals and communities.
 As states consider legalizing, and begin implementing, sports betting, the Network for Public Health Law can provide technical assistance to public health oriented policy makers eager to decrease the negative impact of expanding legal gambling.
 Public health must be considered and not relegated to a “backseat” in policy conversations dominated by the need to generate revenue.
 States must balance the potential benefits with the potential economic and social harms that expanded access and exposure to gambling may create or worsen.

-This blog post was developed by Mellissa Sager, J.D., Senior Staff Attorney for the Network for Public Health Law–Eastern Region.
+This post by Mellissa Sager, J.D., Senior Staff Attorney for the Network for Public Health Law–Eastern Region.